SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-code-health-extensions-in-visual-studio/rule.md

 archivedreason: null
 guid: b0048e8d-b6bb-4af3-9397-a9af6fac1a88
 ---
-The code quality standard should extend the Visual Studio Analyser.
+The code quality standard should extend the Visual Studio Analyzer.
 A wide variety of additional analysers can be included via Nuget, the minimum standard should include Roslyn Security Guard.

 <!--endintro-->